 Marker series.
 This marker is included in the Buffalo Soldiers marker series.

 Location.
 29° 18.334′ N, 100° 25.146′ W. Marker is near Brackettville, Texas, in Kinney County.
 Marker is at the intersection of McClernand Road and Baylor Street, on the right when traveling west on McClernand Road.
+Marker is located on Fort Clark Springs in the Fort Clark National Register Historic District and is accessible to the public.
 Touch for map.
-Marker is located on Fort Clark Springs in the Fort Clark National Register Historic District and is accessible to the public.
 Marker is at or near this postal address: 123 McClernand Road, Brackettville TX 78832, United States of America.
+Touch for directions.

 Regarding New Cavalry Barracks.
-The New Cavalry Barracks on Fort Clark is a classic and enduring example of army architecture from the late 1930ís with perhaps a one of a kind design to suit the specific location of the building.
+The New Cavalry Barracks on Fort Clark is a classic and enduring example of army architecture from the late 1930’s with perhaps a one of a kind design to suit the specific location of the building.
 Today, although the building is not in use, it is being sensibly maintained by the Fort Clark Springs Association until an appropriate adaptive reuse of the building can be undertaken.
 Of the four two story cavalry barracks remaining in the Fort Clark Historic District two have experienced irreversible unsympathetic modifications to create motel units and a third is not in a good state of repair.
-Only this barracks, “Seminole Hall,” stands alone as essentially unaltered and a stellar model of responsible preservation.
+Only this barracks, “Seminole Hall,” stands alone as essentially

 Categories. • African Americans • War, World II •

 Credits.
 This page was last revised on June 11, 2018.
 This page originally submitted on May 3, 2012, by William F Haenn of Fort Clark (Brackettville), Texas.
-This page has been viewed 667 times since then.
+This page has been viewed 704 times since then and 38 times this year.
 Photos: 1, 2, 3, 4. submitted on May 3, 2012, by William F Haenn of Fort Clark (Brackettville), Texas. • Bill Pfingsten was the editor who published this page.